invasy/invasy.github.io/content/notes/tmux_startup.md

 ---
-title: Extra characters at tmux startup
+title: How to fix extra characters at tmux startup
 categories:
-- howto
+- how to
 tags:
 - tmux
 - config